abilandz/PH8124/Lecture_2/Lecture_2.md

 ```linux
 bash
 ```
 and press 'Enter' --- now you are in the **Bash** wonderland!
 Since that is by far the most popular **shell** nowadays, this lecture will focus exclusively on its concepts, syntax and commands.
-But no worries, at least conceptually a lot of subjects covered in this lecture apply also to other **shells**!
+But no worries, at least conceptually, a lot of subjects covered in this lecture apply also to other **shells**!
+The difference between **shells** is mostly in the syntax, but in essence, they all aim to provide the same functionalities.

 In this lecture we will cover only the  **Bash**  essentials, i.e. we will make you going, but how far you want to go eventually, it depends on your personal determination and time investment.
-Few references for further reading:

 Traditionally, the first program people write when learning a new programming language is the so-called _"Hello World"_ example.
 Let's keep up with this tradition and type in the terminal: